Ilia: SHUT UP!!

 - The Mourning After: The deceased's spouse or lover may shut out any possibility of finding a new partner.
 They may eventually realize that their lost loved one would want them to move on with life.

-- Take Up My Sword: The deceased might have left unfinished business for a friend to take up on his behalf.
+- Taking Up the Mantle: The deceased might have left unfinished business for a friend to take up on his behalf.
 If this entails sacrificing his own happiness, he may come to understand that the deceased would want him to follow his own path rather than someone else's.